Pet Support for Ageing Pet Owners

 Emergency Boarding or Care

 The RSPCA runs a Home Ever After, where you can make provisions for your pet should something happen and you can no longer take care of them.
 Details about the program are here.
-Rainbow Paws also offers a program for emergency boarding, as does RSPCA ACT.
+RSPCA ACT is in some cases able to provide emergency boarding for up to two weeks.

 Financial Assistance for Vet Bills

-RSPCA ACT is in some cases able to help low income pet owners access veterinary care and financial assistance with vet bills can be provided by ACT Pet Crisis Support through any local veterinarian and Rainbow Paws.
+RSPCA ACT is in some cases able to help low income pet owners access veterinary care and financial assistance with vet bills can be provided by ACT Pet Crisis Support through any local veterinarian.
+Pet owners with a Healthcare Card can also attend the Tiny Vet Clinic.
 Some veterinary clinics, including RSPCA ACT also accept Centrepay.

 Pet Loss Counselling